School Arrangements from September 2020

 Main corridors have changed from their current two-way system to one-way.
 Appropriate signage, both on the walls and floors, have been put up explaining this to the students.

 We appreciate that some students need to use public transport and we will try to prioritise them in queueing for the buses at the end of the school day.

 We need to warn you that public transport will be restricted and that buses simply will not stop if there are too many students at the bus stop.

 However - it is completely acceptable for students to walk to school if the journey is around 30 - 40 minutes.

 We fully appreciate that students will find some of the measure above challenging.
 We will be as supportive as we possibly can be in the transition period – however, we cannot compromise on health and safety and as a result the behaviour policy will be amended to take account of these changes and persistent breaches will lead to students being sanctioned in line with the new policy.

 This document has been sent to all parents.
 If you would like to download a copy then please click here.

 Students must wear full school uniform.
 If any parents are experiencing difficulties with purchasing please let us know and we will try to support.

-As Harrow was recently placed into local restrictions and the country is now in national lockdown – face coverings/masks are now compulsory in all indoor communal areas and in classrooms; this is in addition to students wearing a mask when travelling on public transport.
+As Harrow was recently placed into local restrictions and the country is now in national lockdown – face coverings/masks are now compulsory in all indoor communal areas and, as an added precaution, we have also decided in classrooms; this is in addition to students wearing a mask when travelling on public transport.
 We are of course sensitive to any medical exemptions which should be communicated to the HOY or Year Team Assistant.
 We would also recommend that any face covering worn in school is different to the one worn on public transport.